thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 For Git, this is the *main* branch.
 For Mercurial, this is the *default* branch.
 For CVS and SubVersion, this is *trunk*.

-[//]: # (Wouter: even link terug maken naar trunk-based development zodat het duidelijk is dat we het over hetzelfde hebben?)
+Hence, why we speak about *trunk-based development*.

 > **Feature Branching** is a practice where people do not merge their code into
 > mainline until the feature they are working on is "*done*"